MicrosoftDocs/cpp-docs/docs/ide/cpp-linter-overview.md

 ## Find problems

+::: moniker range=">=msvc-170"

-In Visual Studio 2019, the C++ linter is available as an experimental option.
+In Visual Studio 2019, the C++ linter is available as an option.
 Starting in Visual Studio 2022, the C++ Linter is enabled by default.
 To use it, just open a source file in the editor.
 The linter shows any problems it finds by annotations in the editor window and in the Error List window.

+::: moniker-end
+::: moniker range="msvc-160"

+In Visual Studio 2019, the C++ linter is available as an option.
+To enable it, follow the instructions in [Configure the linter](#configure-the-linter).
+Then just open a source file in the editor.
+The linter shows any problems it finds by annotations in the editor window and in the Error List window.

+::: moniker-end

 ## Fix problems